Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Textoshop

 \subsubsection{Highlighting Text Changes}

-Due to the difficulties users might have in identifying text changes, we added an animation to highlight character additions and deletions.
-The animation follows the guidelines from the transitioning technique between text revisions proposed by \citet{chevalierUsingTextAnimated2010}: deleted characters are shown first, in red, and progressively shrink and fade out.
-Added characters are shown second, in green, and progressively grow and fade in until matching the size of the rest of the text.
+To help identify text changes, we added an animation to highlight character additions and deletions.
+The animation follows the guidelines from the transitioning technique between text revisions proposed by \citet{chevalierUsingTextAnimated2010}: deleted characters appear first, in red, and progressively shrink and fade out.
+Added characters appear second, in green, and progressively grow and fade in until matching the size of the rest of the text.
 The whole animation lasts about one second.